ConvincibleMedia/ConvincibleMedia/source/_showcase/general-election-2017.md

 slug: general-election-2017
 seo: !ruby/object:Dato::Local::FieldType::Seo
   title: The Green Party
-  description: Managing the General Election 2017 campaign in Cambridge for the Green
+  description: We managed the General Election 2017 campaign in Cambridge for the
-    Party of England and Wales.
+    Green Party of England and Wales.
   image:
 description: Managing the General Election 2017 campaign in Cambridge for the Green Party of England and Wales.